dentarg/auth0-blog/_posts/2018-01-04-creating-symfony-blog-part-2.markdown

  */
 public function entriesAction()
 {
-    return $this->render('Blog/entries.html.twig', [
+    return $this->render('blog/entries.html.twig', [
         'blogPosts' => $this->blogPostRepository->findAll()
     ]);
 }
 ```

-You now need to create a new template for this action, in `./templates` create a new directory called `Blog` and within there, a new file called `entries.html.twig` and paste the following in:
+You now need to create a new template for this action, in `./templates/blog` create a new file called `entries.html.twig` and paste the following in:

 {% highlight html %}
 {% raw %}
 {% extends "base.html.twig" %}

-{% block title %}App:Blog:entries{% endblock %}
+{% block title %}App:blog:entries{% endblock %}

 {% block body %}